Eileen O'Neill Burke: Career

 O'Neill Burke began her legal career as an assistant state’s attorney for Cook County, Illinois, a position she held for ten years, where she prosecuted criminal cases.
 Following her time as a prosecutor, she worked as a criminal defense lawyer, representing juveniles and adults in the legal system.

 In 2008, O'Neill Burke was elected to the Circuit Court of Cook County, where she presided over both criminal and civil cases for eight years.
 She also taught civil procedure to new judges in Illinois, beginning in 2012.
 During the 2016 Illinois judicial elections, she was elected to the Illinois First District Appellate Court, where she reviewed more than 1,800 trial court decisions and issued over 800 written opinions.
 During her tenure, she served as faculty for judicial education programs, training both trial and appellate judges.

 From 2022 to mid-2023, O'Neill Burke served as 51st president of the Illinois Judges Association, leading educational and community outreach initiatives.

 During the 2024 Cook County, Illinois, elections, O'Neill Burke was elected Cook County State's Attorney.
 She narrowly defeated Clayton Harris III in the Democratic primary by fewer than 1,600 votes and won the general election with approximately 67 percent of the vote against Republican candidate Bob Fioretti.
 On December 2, 2024, she succeeded Kim Foxx, who chose not to run for reelection.

 As State’s Attorney, O'Neill Burke stated her intention to implement stricter policies for prosecuting gun crimes and offenses involving specific firearm enhancements.
 She also emphasized support for restorative justice programs for non-violent offenders while addressing challenges such as wrongful convictions and strained relations between law enforcement and her office.

+Despite her stated intentions, however, her office has demonstrated a coordinated campaign against reintegration of exonerated people into society.